Flipkart cofounder Sachin Bansal's wife alleges dowry harassment, files FIR

 Flipkart cofounder Sachin Bansal's wife Priya Bansal has filed an FIR against him alleging dowry harassment.
 She has named Sachin Bansal, father Sat Prakash Agarwal, brother Nitin Bansal and mother Kiran Bansal in the FIR for demanding "dowry" and gifts at the time of the wedding.

 In the FIR filed on February 28 at the Koramangala Police Station in Bengaluru, Priya Bansal has alleged that her father had spent Rs 50 lakh on the wedding and had given Sachin Rs 11 lakh in cash instead of a car.
-She further alleged that Sachin Bansal pressurised her to transfer properties in her name to him.
-When she refused to do so, she claims, she was harassed by her in-laws.
-Bansal assaulted her again on January 20, 2020, for the property, she alleged.
+She claims, she was harassed by her in-laws.
+Bansal assaulted her again on January 20, 2020, she alleged.

 The demand for dowry was made before their marriage in 2008 in Chandigarh.
 She alleged that soon after the marriage when Priya stayed with him in Bengaluru, Bansal and his family members started harassing her to get more dowry.
 Priya Bansal, a dentist by profession, has also alleged physical and sexual assault charges on Sachin Bansal.

-"When my sister Radhika Goyal was in Delhi, Sachin had sexually assaulted her.
-Sachin had tried to transfer all properties in my name to his name and when I refused, Sachin had physically assaulted me on October 20, 2019.
+"When my sister was in Delhi, Sachin had sexually assaulted her.
 I have been tortured mentally and physically by my in-laws for dowry," Priya Bansal has alleged in the FIR.

 An investigating officer said they have taken up the case of dowry harassment and domestic violence and further investigation is on.